Lameguy64/PSn00bSDK/INSTALL.md

    [NSIS](https://nsis.sourceforge.io/Download) on Windows or `dpkg` and `rpm` on Linux.

-2. Run the following commands from the PSn00bSDK directory:
+2. Run the following commands from the PSn00bSDK directory (pass the appropriate options to the first command if necessary):

    ```bash
    cmake --preset package .